Many or all companies we feature compensate us. Compensation and editorial

 See more about payment plans on the IRS website.

 The most important consideration when choosing a payment plan is having a budget and getting accepted into a payment plan that works with your budget.
-These are great opportunities to fix a difficult situation, but they will not do you any good if you cannot afford the payments.
+These are great opportunities to fix a difficult situation, but they will not do you any good if you can’t afford the payments.

 Penalty relief or interest abatement